willhowes/makers_portfolio_and_notes/week_7.md

 You felt the primary reason for your score was: I went to a process workshop and this was really helpful practice for a review.
 Whilst I have a basic understanding of the module pattern I would like to understand when this might be useful.
 You decided these resources and/or strategies could be useful: A youtube tutorial or an example project when module is used.
 ----------------------------

+### Asychronous JS
+* Unlike syncronous JS which waits for 1 action to complete before moving onto the next, asychronous JS can make a request in one line of code and then the rest of the code gets read whilst we are waiting for the request to be handled.

+* Diagram to explain this:

+- Code line
+- Code line
+- Code line (a request) --------------------------------
+- Code line                                             |
+- Code line                                             |
+- Code line                                         ( DATA )
+- Code line                                             |
+- Code line                                             |
+- Callback (executed when response to request rec'd) ---